vaskoGut/Learning/exercisesJsTs/react/Readme.md

 }
 ```

+5. ### searchbar-react-componen
-5. answer: setLoading false finishes faster that fetch, it doesnt wait for fetch.
+answer: setLoading false finishes faster that fetch, it doesnt wait for fetch.
 You need to wait.
 That's is main problem.